moggieuk/Happy-Hare/doc/gcode_customization.md

 # Final Eject - for standalone tuning only.
 Automatically set by `MMU_FORM_TIP` command
 variable_final_eject: 0                # default 0, enable during standalone tuning process to eject the filament

-# Advanced:
-# The output variable `variable_output_park_pos` works like it does with the supplied filament cutting macro but generally isn't useful
-# when forming tips because Happy Hare will monitor movement and set it automatically
 ```

 > [!NOTE]